Deer Mouse

 Deer Mouse Behaviors, Threats, or Dangers

 Throughout most of the year, deer mice nest in outdoor areas that are quiet, dark, and undisturbed.
 When the weather gets colder during winter, deer mice tend to invade homes, garages, sheds, and sometimes even vehicles.
 When they get indoors, they are often found in basements or attics.
 The biggest threat of deer mice is that they are able to transmit the dangerous—and potentially fatal—hantavirus.
 This disease is often transmitted through contact with mouse carcasses, or by breathing in air-borne urine droplets from infected deer mice.
-If you have a deer mouse infestation in your Bristol and Johnson City TN property, always contact a licensed rodent control company.
+If you have a deer mouse infestation in your Bristol and Johnson City property, always contact a licensed rodent control company.